What Do Radio Operator Do?

 - Flight Follower

-Job Outlook for Radio Operators
+Job Demand for Radio Operators

 The states with the most job growth for Radio Operator are Minnesota, Illinois, and Louisiana.
 Watch out if you plan on working in Washington, Ohio, or Louisiana.
 These states have the worst job growth for this type of profession.

-Radio Operator Salary
+Radio Operator Average Salary

-The typical yearly salary for Radio Operators is somewhere between $21,850 and $71,470.
+The average yearly salary of a Radio Operator ranges between $21,850 and $71,470.

 Radio Operators who work in Missouri, Florida, or Minnesota, make the highest salaries.